-No, we do not, but if attending the conference presents a financial hardship, please reach out to Ben Sachs-Hamilton, Conference Manager, at email@example.com.
+No, but if attending the conference presents a financial hardship, please reach out to Ben Sachs-Hamilton, Conference Director, at firstname.lastname@example.org.

 Will I be able to attend other conference sessions?

 Yes.
-As a speaker, you may attend all conference sessions for the days you are registered for.
-See our pricing page for full details on what is including with your conference pass.
+As a speaker, you may attend all conference sessions.
+See our pricing page (coming soon) for full details on what is included with your conference pass.

 What about food?